LG, which once out-iPhoned the iPhone, is getting out of the phone business

-The perennial second fiddle to Samsung couldn't break through despite several valiant attempts.
+Despite a history of bold innovations, LG could never make a significant dent in the handset business.

 In January 2007, a consumer electronics giant announced the world's first full touchscreen phone.
 Critics showered it with praise for its bold and sleek design.
 It launched a few months later and became a big hit.
 But this wasn't Apple.
-LG Electronics pioneered this breakthrough, collaborating with luxury brand Prada on a capacitive touchscreen phone that hit the market just a few months before the original iPhone.
+LG Electronics pioneered this breakthrough, collaborating with luxury brand Prada on a phone with a capacitive touchscreen -- the type found on all modern smartphones -- that hit the market just before the original iPhone.

-A year earlier, the Prada Phone had already garnered accolades before the iPhone was even a thing, with an early design mockup winning an iF Product Design Award in Germany.
+The Prada Phone garnered accolades before the iPhone was even a thing, with an early design mockup winning an iF Product Design Award in 2006 in Germany.
 But that didn't matter.
-When Steve Jobs took the stage that January at San Francisco's Moscone Convention Center for Apple's then-annual Macworld conference with iPhone in hand, he changed the world.
+When Steve Jobs took the stage -- also in January 2007 -- at Apple's then-annual Macworld conference with the iPhone in hand, he changed the world.

-The $777 Prada Phone, which sold more than a million units, has been relegated to the dustbin of obscure cellphone trivia.
+The $777 Prada Phone, which sold more than a million units and birthed two sequels, has been relegated to the dustbin of obscure cellphone trivia.

 "I was a little bit upset with Steve Jobs," said Ramchan Woo, an LG executive who ushered in flagship phones like the LG G4 and G5, in a 2016 interview where he shared his thoughts about Jobs' original presentation.
 Jobs had wowed the world with the iPhone, and no one was giving LG its due.

-There are a myriad of reasons why the iPhone persists and the Prada did not.
-But that intersection in time and the wildly divergent routes taken illustrate the struggles and uneven ride that marked LG's foray into the phone business.
-The South Korean tech conglomerate, which accounts for nearly 4% of that nation's economy, on Sunday night shut its mobile business down, even as it was on the verge of releasing one of its most exciting phones ever in the LG Rollable.
+There's myriad reasons why the iPhone persists and the Prada didn't.
+But that intersection in time and the wildly divergent routes taken by the two companies illustrate the struggles and uneven ride that marked LG's foray into the phone business.
+The South Korean tech conglomerate, which accounts for nearly 4% of that nation's economy, on Sunday night said it will shut down its mobile business in July, even as it was on the verge of releasing one of its most exciting phones ever in the LG Rollable.

 The ignominious end to LG's phone business is fitting considering its two decades as a handset maker that continuously tried -- and failed -- to reach that upper strata of cellphone players.
 The company never fully capitalized on the household name recognition built on a family of products that includes televisions, laptops, washing machines and kitchen appliances.
 Furthermore, it was beset by an inferiority complex to crosstown rival Samsung.

-That's no longer the case, with the phone business now shuttered.
+That's no longer the case, with the phone business about to be shuttered.
 The following is the twist-filled tale of perennial second fiddle LG.

 Smartphones today employ a single, simple design -- a glass display encased in a rectangular slab made of plastic, glass or aluminum.
 Looking for a little variety?
 Go spend $2,000 on a foldable Galaxy Z Fold 2.